Skip to main content

 The Enhancement Layer exists but contains no useful data.
 This is the most common type.
 Converting is completely safe — you lose nothing.

-Simple FEL (No brightness expansion)
+Simple FEL (No Brightness Expansion)

 The Enhancement Layer contains some data (film grain, minor color adjustments), but does not expand brightness.
 Converting is generally safe — you lose minor enhancements, but the picture remains correct.

-Complex FEL (Brightness expansion)
+Complex FEL (Brightness Expansion)

 The Enhancement Layer actively elevates brightness beyond the Base Layer.
 Converting produces incorrect tone mapping.
 These files are skipped by default.
 For more details on FEL types and their implications, see Before You Start.